hivejs/docs/setup/installation.md

 ## Run it
 Phew.
 All set.
 Now, how do we get this thing started?

-First, you need to build the code and translations that are needed on the client-side:
+First, you need to build the code and translations that are needed on the client-side (you'll have to do this whenever you've changed the setup, i.e. when you've installed a new plugin, changed the config, etc.):

 ```
 hive ui-build